 However, agencies that chose not to employ automatic service indicated that was an affirmative decision because they did not want to assume the responsibility and risk for what was an obligation of the parties in an adverse adjudication.
-The administrative burden on the agency increases to monitor and prevent technical or user errors from hampering automatic service.
+Automatic service increased the administrative burden on the agency, which assumed the duty to monitor and prevent technical or agency employee errors from hampering automatic service.